Opportunistic Scheduling over Renewal Systems: An Empirical Method: Feasibility Analysis

 Next, define the penalty function at frame $n$ as $V(y[n]-\theta[n]T[n])$, where $V>0$ is a fixed trade-off parameter.
 Then, the drift-plus-penalty methodology suggests that we can stabilize the virtual queues by choosing an action $\alpha[n]\in\mathcal{A}$ to greedily minimize the following drift-plus-penalty expression, with the observed $\mathbf{Q}[n]$, $\omega[n]$ and $\theta[n]$:

 The penalty term $V(y[n]-\theta[n]T[n])$ uses the $\theta[n]$ variable, which depends on events from all previous frames.
-This penalty does not fit the rubric of \cite{probability-1-converge} and convergence of the algorithm does not follow from prior work.
-A significant thrust of the current paper is convergence analysis via the trimmed pseudo averages defined in the previous subsection.
+This penalty does not fit the rubric of \citet{neely2012stability} and convergence of the algorithm does not follow from prior work.
+A significant thrust of the current paper is convergence analysis under such a penalty function.

 In order to obtain an upper bound on $\Delta(\mathbf{Q}[n])$, we square both sides of \eqref{queue-update} and use the fact that $\max\{x,0\}^2\leq x^2$,